Te Kete Ipurangi Navigation:

 • seek feedback and opportunities for collaboration.

-Students could also participate in exhibition projects like Oi You! through which they can exhibit alongside noted international artists.
+Students could also participate in exhibition projects like Oi YOU! through which they can exhibit alongside noted international artists.

 Learn more: